Taking A Step Back: The History of Drinking Water

 1.3 Desalination

 In 1671, Sir Francis Bacon published his thoughts on desalination in A Natural History of Ten Centuries.
-This is due to the sanitation history of the experimenter he encountered, who successfully purified seawater by passing it through 20 vessels.
+This is due to the experimenter's history of sanitation, as he encountered an individual who successfully purified seawater by passing it through 20 vessels.

 Furthermore, this experimenter assumed that if he dug a hole close to the seashore, he would get pure water after the seawater had passed through the sand.

-Likewise, an Italian physician named Lucas Antonius Portius gave subtleties of numerous sand filtration strategies in his compositions entitled Soldier's Vade Mecum.
+Likewise, an Italian physician, Lucas Antonius Portius, provided details of numerous sand-filtration methods in his works titled Soldier's Vade Mecum.
 Through this, three pairs of sand filters (each had an upward-flow filter and a downward-flow filter) where water would enter after it had been strained through a perforated plate.

 1.4 Filtration as the "Preferred" Water Purification Method

-Between the 17th and 18th centuries, filtration became the preferred water purification method for many communities, and that's only the tip of the iceberg because more town officials considered the possibility of providing clean drinking water to all their residents.
+Between the 17th and 18th centuries, filtration became the preferred water purification method for many communities, and this was only the beginning, as more town officials considered the possibility of providing clean drinking water to all their residents.

 In fact, in 1703, French researcher La Hire proposed to the French Academy of Sciences that each Paris family should have a rainwater cistern and a sand filter.
-His framework incorporated a covered and elevated cistern, which could forestall moss development and freezing.
+His framework incorporated a covered, elevated cistern, which could prevent moss growth and freezing.

 1.5 First Purifying Plant

 Thanks to La Hire's initial undertakings, Paisley, Scotland, presented the world's first municipal water purifying plant a century later.
-This plant utilized gravel filters and concentric sand to treat water, which was disseminated with a horse and truck in 1804.
+This plant used gravel filters and concentric sand to treat water, which was distributed by horse and truck in 1804.

-However, in 1827, Robert Thom invented slow sand filters installed in Greenock and Scotland.
-James Simpson devised a comparative framework two years later that became generally utilized worldwide.
+However, in 1827, Robert Thom invented slow sand filters installed in Greenock, Scotland.
+James Simpson devised a comparative framework two years later, which became widely used worldwide.

-In any case, slow sand filtration required a lot of land and couldn't keep up with the rapid population development.
+In any case, slow sand filtration required extensive land and couldn't keep pace with rapid population growth.

 The rapid sand filtration strategy was introduced in the United States in the 1880s.
-This system incorporated fundamental elements of Thom's system, such as the reverse flow wash and the false bottom.
+This system incorporated fundamental elements of Thom's system, such as reverse-flow washing and a false bottom.

 However, they used mechanical agitators to loosen debris and water jets or backwashes to clean filter media.
-As such, rapid sand filtration included pretreatments, such as coagulation and settling to lessen sediment load on the filter, and charcoal filtration for further developing taste and scent.
+As such, rapid sand filtration included pretreatments, such as coagulation and settling to reduce the sediment load on the filter, and charcoal filtration to further improve taste and odor.

-More importantly, it was also during the 19th century when it became apparent that water quality truly affects health.
+More importantly, during the 19th century, it became apparent that water quality significantly affects health.

-Around the mid-century, London's town authorities saw that cholera deaths had diminished after the introduction of water treatment systems.
-Based on this, London passed the Metropolitan Water Act of 1852 to ensure that all water supplied to the city would be filtrated.
+Around the mid-century, London's municipal authorities observed that cholera deaths had declined following the introduction of water treatment systems.
+In response, London passed the Metropolitan Water Act of 1852 to ensure that all water supplied to the city would be filtered.

-Finally, they understood and acknowledged the significance of providing clean drinking water to the people.
+Finally, they recognized the importance of providing clean drinking water to the population.

 After the Industrial Revolution in the 19th century, water worldwide became increasingly contaminated.
-Still, at the same time, new and more refined water treatment systems were being created to guarantee that everyone would have safe and clean water to drink.
+At the same time, new and more refined water treatment systems were being developed to ensure that everyone would have safe, clean water to drink.

 All credit to the historical undertakings of drinking water treatments, we now have all these present-day methods to use: